SolidWallOfCode/ts-docs/buffer-writer.en.rst

 +++++++++++

-:class:`BufferWriter` is intended to increase code reliability and reduce complexity in the common circumstance of generating formatted output strings in |TS|.
+:class:`BufferWriter` is intended to increase code reliability and reduce complexity in the common circumstance of generating formatted output strings in fixed buffers.
 Current usage is a mixture of :code:`snprintf` and :code:`memcpy` which provides a large scope for errors and verbose code to check for buffer overruns.
 The goal is to provide a wrapper over buffer size tracking to make such code simpler and less vulnerable to implementation error.

-:class:`BufferWriter` itself is an abstract class to describe the base interface to wrappers for various types of output buffers. :class:`FixedBufferWriter` is a subclass designed to wrap a fixed size buffer. :class:`FixedBufferWriter` is constructed by passing it a buffer and a size, which it then tracks as data is written.
-Writing past the end of the buffer is clipped to the buffer preventing overruns.
+:class:`BufferWriter` itself is an abstract class to describe the base interface to wrappers for various types of output buffers.
+As a common example, :class:`FixedBufferWriter` is a subclass designed to wrap a fixed size buffer. :class:`FixedBufferWriter` is constructed by passing it a buffer and a size, which it then tracks as data is written.
+Writing past the end of the buffer is clipped to prevent overruns.

 Consider current code that looks like this.